ihtisham-sudo/ihtisham-sudo/README.md

 -   **Featured Research Article:** [Why Some Smart Contract Audits Are So Expensive (2025 Edition)](https://scauditstudio.com/blog/Why-Some-Smart-Contract-Audits-Are-So-Expensive-(2025-Edition)) - An in-depth analysis of audit costs, methodologies, and market benchmarks.

 ## Notable Audit Contests & Engagements
-Here is the table reformatted to match your example:

 | Project | Protocol Type | Platform | Language | Result | Links |
 |:---|:---|:---|:---|:---|:---|